SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 <a id="Section.2.2"></a>

 Unlike the language modality, which inherently comprises discrete symbols (e.g., tokens or words), most other modalities naturally exist in a continuous space.
-To bridge the gap, the core technique is \textbf{Vector Quantization (VQ)}, which aims to map the original continuous information into a compressed, finite representation space, i.e. discrete tokens.
+To bridge the gap, the core technique is **Vector Quantization (VQ)**, which aims to map the original continuous information into a compressed, finite representation space, i.e. discrete tokens.
 The discrete tokens can have 2-dimensional or 3-dimensional structures for images and videos.
 These tokens are initially linearized based on a specific order, such as left to right and top to bottom, transforming them into a 1-dimensional sequence.